kusumotonorio/factlog/README.md

 LOGIC-VARS: X Y ;
 SYMBOLS: Tom Jerry Nibbles ;
 ```
+In logica, words that represent relationships are called predicates.
 Use `LOGIC-PREDS:` to declare the predicates you want to use.
-And, use `LOGIC-VARS:` to declare the variables you want to use.
-The predicates end with the character `o`, which is a convention borrowed from miniKanren and so on, and means relation.
+Variables are used to represent relationships. use `LOGIC-VARS:` to declare the variables you want to use.

+In the above code, predicates end with the character `o`, which is a convention borrowed from miniKanren and so on, and means relation.
 This is not necessary, but it is useful for reducing conflicts with the words of, the parent language, Factor.
 We really want to write them as: `cat°`, `mouse°` and `creature°`, but we use `o` because it's easy to type.

-Goals are literals in mathematical logic that attempts to satisfy them.
+Goal are the questions that Logica tries to meet to be true.
 To represent a goal in logica, write an array with a predicate followed by zero or more arguments. logica converts such definitions to internal representations.
 ```
 { PREDICATE ARG1 ARG2 ... }
 { PREDICATE }